 However, even when you take strict precautions, accidents can still occur.
 As such, adequate pet insurance is one of your most important defenses against physical accidents.
 Many plans cover issues your dog could experience, including fractures and lacerations following accidents.

 You can take your dog for examination, treatment, and follow-up care without shouldering the entire financial burden.
 While this does represent some initial investment, it could help later down the road so you won’t have to make the tough decisions about the extent and quality of treatment your dog receives.

 In all likelihood, you consider your home a relatively safe place.
 It’s a space you feel comfortable coming home to each day and leaving the stresses of the outside world behind you.
 You might have no qualms about how safe your dog is there.
 However, elements of the building may feature forms of harmful contamination.

 The era when your property was built is worth considering.
 Today, there are regulations regarding harmful building materials.
 Homes built before 1970 may have used asbestos in the boards or shingles.

-This mineral can have a carcinogenic effect when inhaled while in its fiber form during construction.
-Your family and your dog may be at particular risk if they breathe in asbestos dust during construction.
+This mineral can be carcinogenic when inhaled in fiber form during construction.
+Your family and dog may be at risk if they breathe in asbestos dust during construction.

 As your dog spends most of its time in your home, it’s essential to test for asbestos and make changes accordingly.

 One of the other aspects of your home to be aware of is your water supply.
-Making sure they stay hydrated is a key to your dog’s continued health and happiness, but your plumbing and even your geographical location can present problems here.
+Ensuring they stay hydrated is critical to your dog’s continued health and happiness, but your plumbing and geographical location can present problems here.